iokinpardo/mem0-BTS-chrome-extension/README.md

 - **Purpose:** Speed up moderation by selecting several memories at once and permanently deleting them from BTS in one streamlined action.
 - **Usage example:** From the BTS Me-mory dashboard, select a few rows (or click **Select page**) and press **Delete selected** to remove them from both the dashboard and the hosted BTS memory store.
 - **Dependencies / breaking changes:** Requires an authenticated session; no breaking changes.

+### BTS interface refresh
+- **Feature name:** BTS interface refresh
+- **Purpose:** Deliver a cohesive, on-brand BTS Me-mory experience across the dashboard and the extension popup with bright palettes and updated logos.
+- **Usage example:** Open the BTS Me-mory dashboard or click the extension icon to view the BTS-styled sign-in card featuring the refreshed logo and copy.
+- **Dependencies / breaking changes:** No new dependencies; purely visual update.

 ## Installation